austinmilt/tap-cash/README.md

 Choose one of the options that pop up (probably pressing `a` to run on Android).

+#### Turning off Dev Mode
+The app's appearance and behavior may be different between "dev" mode and "release" mode.
+To turn off dev mode
+1. start the app
+2. press `d` in the metro terminal to open the developer menu
+3. Go to Settings > uncheck `JS Dev Mode`

 ### Building the APK (for testing)
 Follow all setup steps above.